Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/tooltips.md

 ### Variables

-{{< added-in "5.2.0" >}}

-As part of Boosted’s evolving CSS variables approach, tooltips now use local CSS variables on `.tooltip` for enhanced real-time customization.
+As part of Boosted Innovation Cup’s evolving CSS variables approach, tooltips now use local CSS variables on `.tooltip` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="tooltip-css-vars" file="scss/_tooltip.scss" >}}